javascript-tutorial/en.javascript.info/1-js/05-data-types/08-weakmap-weakset/article.md

 */!*
 ```

-Similar to that, if we use an object as the key in a regular `Map`, then while the `Map` exists, that object exists as well.
+Similar to that, if we use an object as the key or the value in a regular `Map`, then while the `Map` exists, that object exists as well.
 It occupies memory and may not be garbage collected.

 For instance: